 I’m not sure why it is called Kentucky Butter Cake.

-I’ve since made it a dozen or so times.
+I’ve since made it a few dozen or so times.
 It’s my go-to cake and I’ve yet to meet someone who didn’t fall in love with it too.

 To Make This Kentucky Butter Cake You Will Need:

-- unbleached all-purpose flour
+- unbleached all-purpose flour – The base for the cake batter.

-- unsalted butter
+- unsalted butter – Lends rich flavor.

-- pure vanilla extract
+- pure vanilla extract – Adds warmth to the glaze.

 Preheat your oven to 325℉ or 160℃.